Potatoes Au Gratin

 This year, I'm all about these potatoes au gratin that I made using that extra creamy richness from Silk's Original Silk Soy Creamer; it gives the perfect amount of flavor to this already beautiful potato dish.

 Now, I'm counting down the days till the holiday dinners so I can sit back, watch my cousin take her first bite, nudge my sister and with a full mouth tell her how badly she needs to try it!
 That's the best gift of them all.
 I' can't wait!

 1. THE SEASONING SAUCE FOR YOUR POTATOES. over medium heat, heat your olive oil in your saucepan.

 Using your wooden spoon, move your shallots around continuously to sweat them—roughly 4 minutes.

-Add in your Silk Soy Creamer and your chicken stock.
+Add your Silk Soy Creamer and your chicken stock.

 Let it cook down and reduce for 10 minutes.

 2. TO LAYER. preheat your oven to 400°.

 Overlap your potato slices so that they cover the bottom of your cake pan.